Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Attendance Policy and Absences

-Because students are in training to become physicians, course attendance is expected for all students by KHSC-KansasCOM.
+Because students are in training to become physicians, course attendance is expected for all students by KHSU-KansasCOM.
 Attendance is required for all labs and any other classroom or lab activity that is noted by the course director.
 Any faculty member may require attendance for their lectures.
 Students wishing to attend any course via Zoom, must seek approval from the Course Director, prior to the course session occurring.
 See the course calendar/schedule for required elements.
 This information will be posted to the schedule and may be revised at any time by the faculty member.
 Any student may be required to attend lectures, in-person, by the Dean, Associate Deans, Student Promotion Committee (SPC), or a designee of the Dean/Chief Academic Officer.

 Excused Absence Policy